GluuFederation/docs-supportportal-prod/sources/user-guide/index.md

 If you're a member of a Gluu customer organization, you can see tickets for all other members of that organization.

 > Supported Gluu customers have a limited number of "named contacts" that can interact with Gluu staff for support.
 The Basic support plan includes 4 named contacts, Premium includes 6 named contacts, and Enterprise includes 8 named contacts.
-Additional named contacts can be purchased for $199/user/month.

 ![dashboard-company-tickets](https://raw.githubusercontent.com/GluuFederation/support-portal-docs/master/sources/img/dashboard-company-tickets.png)